learn-co-curriculum/dsc-tableau-dashboard-lab/README.md

 </div>

 12. Now, let's filter the data so that only categories in the top 5 for sales are featured by dragging the `Sub-Category` Dimension to the Filter shelf.
-Then, right click and select **Edit Filter > Top > By Feild > Top: 5 > Sub-Category > Count**, then apply.
+Then, right click and select **Edit Filter > Top > By Field > Top: 5 > Sales > Sum**, then apply.

 <p>
 <div>